 If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.
-The MASH contact details are on page 3 of this policy.

 If you make a referral directly (see section 7.1), you must tell the DSL as soon as possible.
 The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
 The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.